ProtoconNet/protocon-general-doc/docs/sdk/python.rst

     senderAddress = "CY1pkxsqQK6XMbnK4ssDNbDR2K7mitSwdS27DwBjd3Gcmca" # sender's account address; replace with your address createAccountsFact = currencyGenerator.getCreateAccountsFact(senderAddress, [createAccountsItem]) # createCreateAccountsFact(sender's address, item list)

-| If you want to create fact with multiple items, put them all in item list of ``Generator.mc.getCreateAccountsFact(sender's address, item list)``  as an array.
+| If you want to create fact with multiple items, put them all in item list of ``Generator.currency.getCreateAccountsFact(sender's address, item list)``  as an array.

 Create Operation
 '''''''''''''''''''''''''''''''''''''''''''''''''''